tdwg/vocab/documentation-specification.md

 **2.2.1 Standards landing page**

 Each TDWG standard will be identified by an HTTP IRI (formerly known as the "permanent URL" of the standard) that represents the standard as an abstract entity.
-When the standard's IRI is dereferenced by a client requesting content-type text/html (e.g. a Web browser), that IRI should redirect to a human-readable landing webpage that describes the status of the standard, contains an abstract of the standard, and contains hyperlinks to the various components that comprise the standard.
+When the standard's IRI is dereferenced by a client requesting media type text/html (e.g. a Web browser), that IRI should redirect to a human-readable landing webpage that describes the status of the standard, contains an abstract of the standard, and contains hyperlinks to the various components that comprise the standard.
 When the standard's IRI is dereferenced by a client requesting a machine-readable format such as RDF, the client should be redirected to a document that contains machine-readable metadata about the standard.
 That document should link the components of the standard to the standard using the property dcterms:isPartOf (Fig. 2) as described in Section 4.2.
 Components can include descriptive documents and vocabularies.

 **2.2.2 Descriptive documents**